GuildCrafts/calculator-benchmark-goal/README.md

 - [ ] Your `JavaScript` is written in `ES5`
 - [ ] Your `JavaScript` follows this [style guide](https://google.github.io/styleguide/jsguide.html)
+- [ ] Your JavaScript defines 1 or less global variables
 - [ ] The Calculator display is not an `<input>`
-- [ ] Typing a relevant key at any point is reflected by the calculator
+- [ ] Typing a relevant key at any point is reflected on the calculator
 - [ ] Typing a relevant key causes the corresponding button on the calculator to appear to have been pressed.
 AKA flashes active
 - [ ] The state of the calculator is not be stored in the `DOM`
-- [ ] The mathematical operations for your calculator are each their own .function, and are defined outside of any click handler
+- [ ] The mathematical operations for your calculator are each their own function, and are defined outside of any DOM event handler
 - [ ] When the length of the number displayed exceeds the width available, the font-size deterministically drops
-- [ ] Your JavaScript defines 1 or less global variables

 ### Stage 3